jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 and the terminal shows all tests pass

-How to define a class with methods
+how to define a class with methods
 ----------------------------------

 I can also define classes with :ref:`methods<functions>` which are function definitions that belong to the class